 The Care Quality Commission (CQC) is the regulator of health and social care in England.
 Regulated healthcare professionals are regulated by their relevant professional bodies.
+The CQC Scope of Registration May 2022 includes specific guidance on registration requirements in relation to delegated healthcare activity.

-Although the regulated healthcare professional will be delegating to specific care workers, rather than to the provider organisation as a whole, it is the responsibility of the regulated healthcare professional and the social care provider to ensure the care workers are competent to undertake the healthcare activity delegated to them, with sufficient learning and development and support to the required standard.
+The regulated healthcare professional will be delegating to specific care workers, rather than to the provider organisation as a whole.
+It is the responsibility of specific social care workers and the social care provider to ensure the social care workers are competent to carry out the healthcare activity delegated to them, and be able to demonstrate sufficient evidence of learning and development and support to the required standard.

 The social care provider is also responsible for ensuring and demonstrating the delegation arrangements are being provided safely and effectively and the care workers have sufficient support.
+If providers are unsure of the clinical nature of the activity being delegated, questions should be raised with the healthcare professionals involved and commissioners, to ensure the right governance is in place.
 Where CQC has concerns about how delegated activities are being managed by a health or social care provider they will explore this further, including how providers are working together to ensure safe and effective delegation.